|

 Acanthus: A leaf used in Classical ornament, particularly on Corinthian

 Ajourée: Pierced, used to describe the surface of an ornament or element.
-Literally "to let the light pass through." (masculine: ajouré) (see two examples)
+Literally "to let the light pass through." (masculine: ajouré)

 Andirons: A pair of iron bars, usually decorated at the front end by a vertical member, placed at each side of the hearth and upon which the burning logs were supported.
 Sometimes referred to as "fire-dogs."

-Armoire: A clothes cupboard. (see eleven examples)
+Armoire: A clothes cupboard. (see nine examples)

 Art Nouveau: A period and/or style of decoration which first appeared in England in the 1880’s and spread throughout Europe, particularly Belgium, France and Germany, in the early 1890s.
 It survived for 20 years, reflecting a return to nature and to the values of good workmanship.
-The characteristics of Art Nouveau were drawn from nature and featured plants and flowers in sinuous curves and convolutions. (see twelve examples)
+The characteristics of Art Nouveau were drawn from nature and featured plants and flowers in sinuous curves and convolutions. (see ten examples)

 Baroque: An elaborately ornamented style which was popular in Europe from approximately 1600 to 1750.
 In furniture, the Baroque style favored flamboyant carving, painting, and gilding.
-Typical motifs included acanthus, shells, and elaborate scrolls. (see twenty-five examples)
+Typical motifs included acanthus, shells, and elaborate scrolls. (see twenty-two examples)

 Bergere: Large, comfortable armchair with upholstered sides and loose cushion seat, popular in France in the Louis XV period and later.
-In England in the 18th century, these chairs were known as “burjairs” or “barjairs”. (see five examples)
+In England in the 18th century, these chairs were known as “burjairs” or “barjairs”. (see three examples)

 Bibliothèque: From the French word for library, a bibliotheque is a piece of furniture with glass-fronted doors and several shallow shelves designed to hold books. (see an example)